-The open meeting was conducted on November 30th 20016 in the city of Laayoune (Boulevard Mekka).
+The open meeting was conducted on November 28th 20016 in the city of Ouarzazate (Avenue Moulay Rachid).
 The meeting was led by representatives of Phenixa, ACWA Power and MASEN.
 A report containing all the information recorded during the open meeting is provided in the Appendix 1.

 Local Arabic and French were spoken during the meeting.
+Translation to Amazigh was available upon request, but was not requested by any attendees.
 When a comment or response was made in French, translation to Arabic was provided, since Arabic is the spoken language in rural areas.

-Forty-five people attended the open meeting.
+Alsmost 40 people attended the open meeting.
 The stakeholders present at the meeting included of the following: